tlugger/oopsgenie/README.md

     * Remove **(--remove _keyword1_ _keyword2_ _..._)**
         * A keyword to filter each cleaned row against.
 Matches on any value in the 'Message' column.
 * Count **(--count _column_)**
-    * Count the number of alerts matching a specified column name (default all alerts in csv).
-If no column is specified, return the total count of alerts
+    * Count the number of alerts matching a specified column name.
+Passing a column name of "all" will return the total count of alerts
     * Limit **(--limit _limit_)**
         * Limit the number of results returned, ordered by count highest to lowest
     * Time Interval Filtering **(--interval _hour1_ _hour2_)**